Milwaukee sheriff, Trump supporter Clarke resigns

 Clarke’s most recent Twitter post from Thursday afternoon showed him posing with law enforcement officers at the National Fraternal Order of Police convention in Nashville.

-The tough-talking, cowboy hat-wearing firebrand made himself a darling of the political right through his brash social media presence, his staunch support for Trump’s crackdown on illegal immigration and his support for patrolling Muslim neighborhoods.
+The firebrand sheriff made himself a darling of the political right through his brash social media presence, his staunch support for Trump’s crackdown on illegal immigration and his support for patrolling Muslim neighborhoods.

-Some Wisconsin conservatives had encouraged Clarke in recent months to challenge U.S. Sen. Tammy Baldwin, a Democrat, but he repeatedly rejected their overtures.

-Clarke was one of the few African-Americans to speak at the Republican National Convention last year.
 He has been vocal about gun rights and critical of what he called the “hateful ideology” of the Black Lives Matters movement, saying at times, “Stop trying to fix the police.
 Fix the ghetto.”

-A lengthy inquest into the dehydration death of a Milwaukee County Jail inmate earlier this year raised troubling questions about how Clarke managed the jail — just as the White House was said to be considering him.
-The Milwaukee County District Attorney’s Office is considering charges in the case, but not against Clarke, because prosecutors said he wasn’t directly involved in the events that led to the inmate’s death.
+Clarke announced in May that he had taken a job at the Department of Homeland Security, but the agency never confirmed it.
+He later said he withdrew his name.
+He recently published a memoir, “Cop Under Fire.”
+On Sunday, Trump sent a tweet promoting the book.

+Some Wisconsin conservatives had encouraged Clarke in recent months to challenge U.S. Sen. Tammy Baldwin, a Democrat, but he repeatedly rejected their overtures.

-Clarke, a frequent Fox News guest, earned more than $105,000 last year in speaking fees — almost as much as his sheriff’s salary — at more than three dozen events across the country.
+But while he remained popular with some, he faced repeated calls for his resignation from state and local officials who criticized him for spending too much time away from Milwaukee, earning more than $105,000 last year in speaking fees — almost as much as his sheriff’s salary — at more than three dozen events across the country.
+He was also a frequent guest on Fox News programs.

+This year, two former inmates who were pregnant during their time at the sheriff’s jail filed lawsuits alleging they were shackled while giving birth.
+And the family of the man who died of dehydration, Terrill Thomas, also filed federal lawsuits.

+At the same time, Milwaukee prosecutors are considering criminal charges against some members of Clarke’s jail staff for Thomas’ death.
+A lengthy inquest in that case revealed that Clarke’s staff routinely shut off water to inmates’ cells as a form of punishment.

 Republican Gov. Scott Walker would be responsible for appointing someone to serve the remainder of Clarke’s term, which runs through 2018.
 Walker’s spokesman Tom Evenson said once he receives official notification of his resignation, the process of finding a replacement will begin.